Kinzua Creek

-Kinzua Creek /ˈkɪnzuː/ is a 26.5 mi tributary of the Allegheny River in McKean County, Pennsylvania in the United States.
+Kinzua Creek /ˈkɪnzuː/ is a 26.5 mi tributary of the Allegheny River that is located in McKean County, Pennsylvania in the United States.

+Geography

 The upper reaches of the creek pass through Kinzua Bridge State Park, where the creek was spanned by the Kinzua Viaduct until a tornado destroyed the viaduct in 2003.

-Kinzua Creek (Native American for "turkey") joins the Allegheny Reservoir 10 mi upstream of the city of Warren, a few miles upstream of the Kinzua Dam on the Allegheny River.
+Kinzua Creek, named for a settlement of the Seneca people, joins the Allegheny Reservoir 10 mi upstream of the city of Warren, a few miles upstream of the Kinzua Dam on the Allegheny River.
 The location is also the former location of Kinzua, an unincorporated community that was wiped out as a result of the construction of the Kinzua Dam; it previously formed the boundary between Kinzua and (West) Corydon before both communities were dissolved in the 1960s.